‘Dancing With The Stars’ Season 25 Cast: ‘Shark Tank’ Star, NBA Star, And Paralympic Swimmer Added To List

 — E!
 News (@enews) August 31, 2017

 This week ABC’s Good Morning America announced the first official contestant of Dancing with the Stars, which is Drew Scott of Property Brothers.
 Scott will be paired with Emma Slater.
-Others revealed as part of the cast, but who haven’t been “officially” confirmed are WWE star, Nikki Bella, Grease Live star, Jordan Fisher, Malcolm in the Middle star, Frankie Muniz, and married couple, Nick and Vanessa Lachey.
+Others revealed as part of the cast, but who haven’t been “officially” confirmed, are WWE star Nikki Bella, Grease Live star Jordan Fisher, Malcolm in the Middle star Frankie Muniz, and married couple Nick and Vanessa Lachey.

 Say hello to your first official Dancing with the Stars competitor: The Property Brothers’ Drew Scott! https://t.co/q9vdq77Wco pic.twitter.com/NUZMyL7ZaT